shb/omni-score/README.md

 by the (in)famous [Nutri-Score](https://en.wikipedia.org/wiki/Nutri-Score)
 nutritional rating system.

-Features:
+## Features

+With Omni-score you can:
-- Customize label caption
+- Customize the label caption
-- Customize a mark and color for each grade
+- Customize a caption (one-char at most, any Unicode char is ok 😃) and color for each grade
-- The current configuration can be saved and/or share simply by bookmarking or sharing the page url
+- Your customized label can be saved and/or shared simply by bookmarking or sharing the page url
 - A gallery of pre-made templates is available

 [See it in action](https://shb.github.io/omni-score/)!

+## Roadmap

+If and when I come back to code these would be the next features to be added:
+- [ ] Downloading generated labels as SVG files
+- [ ] Support for more than five grades in a label

 ### Contribute!